 I often listen to music in my leisure time.
 I also prefer music while doing my household chores.
 But I avoid listening to music while studying or working as I get distracted.

 Has your taste in music changed over the years?

 Yes, it has.
 Earlier I liked listening to rock and pop music a lot, I also preferred Hip-hop.
 However, now I prefer listening to more retro, country or classical music.

 Do you prefer a desktop or a laptop?

 I prefer using a laptop for its portable nature.
-Since its easy to carry while traveling, my work becomes flexible with the laptop.
+Since it’s easy to carry while travelling, my work becomes flexible with the laptop.

 Common IELTS Speaking Topics

 - What is the location of your hometown?
-Tell about it.
+Tell me about it.

 - Do you believe you will come back to your hometown?

 - How is the weather in your country?

 - What are your job responsibilities?